LaPolice/pythonIntro/source/content/numbers-arithmetics.rst

 .. warning::

-    The default division behavior in Python 2.x is *floor division*, with the division result will rounded down to nearest integer.
-This can be a bit tricky at first.
+    The default division behavior in Python 2.x is *floor division* — the result is rounded down to the nearest integer.
+This is usually weird for beginners.

 In Python 2.x, if you need the division result as a float, you'll need to convert one of the numbers to float first::